If you’re asking how to get from Vancouver to Seattle there are five ways to do it.

 If this sounds like the right option for you then head on over to Amtrak.

-But before you bite the bullet, i’d recommend checking the other options to make sure you select what works best for you.
+But before you bite the bullet, I’d recommend checking the other options to make sure you select what works best for you.

 Vancouver to Seattle Bus

-There are a variety of companies who provide coach service to Seattle from Vancouver’s Pacific Central Station and select downtown hotels.
+The Vancouver to Seattle bus provides coach service to Seattle from Vancouver’s Pacific Central Station and select downtown hotels.

 While the price does vary considerably by carrier and time, the coach is generally the cheapest way to get from Vancouver to Seattle.
 Furthermore, in most cases it is even faster than taking the Amtrak Cascades.